 Texas Liability Insurance Claims

 The general method for pursuing damages after a car accident is to file an insurance claim.
-In Texas, you must file this claim with the negligent driver’s insurance company.
-Texas law requires drivers to purchase liability coverage in order to operate motor vehicles.
+In Texas, you—or your lawyer from our team—must file this claim with the negligent driver’s insurance company.
+Texas law requires drivers to purchase liability coverage to operate motor vehicles.